Thinking of visit Barcelona?

-The price is pretty much the same, about 30€ per adult; seniors and children under 18 have discounts, and the kids under 4 are free.
-The duration of the routes is about 4,5 hours (adding all the routes in each case) the difference between the companies will be 10-15 minutes approx.
+The price is pretty much the same, about 30€ per adult; seniors and children under 18 have discounts, and kids under 4 are free.
+The duration of the routes is about 4.5 hours after adding together every route from each vendor.
+The difference between the companies is only about 10-15 minutes.

-- The other way is by choosing an attraction of your preference, the one you think you cannot leave Barcelona without hasn´t been inside and organize the visit around it.
-Most people will recommend Sagrada Familia, which is up to you.
+- The other way is by choosing the attraction that just can’t leave Barcelona without seeing.
+Plan your visit around it, including time to explore inside and out.
+Most people recommend Sagrada Familia, but it’s ultimately up to you.
 Buy the ticket online as soon as you can.
-By doing this, you´ll spend at least 2 hours inside the place of your choice and after, you can include at least two of the routes of the HOP ON HOP OFF BUS, so you can enjoy a bit of the city.
+That way, you’ll have more time (at least 2 hours) to explore the site you chose.
+After, you can include at least two of the routes of the HOP ON HOP OFF BUS so you can enjoy a bit more of the city.

 What to do in Barcelona in 2 days!